authelia/authelia/docs/content/en/integration/deployment/docker.md

 ### Standalone Example

-The following is an examples are [Docker Compose] deployments with just *Authelia* and no bundled applications or proxies.
+The following examples are [Docker Compose] deployments with just *Authelia* and no bundled applications or proxies.

 It expects the following: